-Our Analysis

-alysis The number of both lawyers and consumers who express fundamental concerns and therefore claim they will not use generative AI is extremely low, especially for such a new technology.
+Concern About the Ethical Implications of Generative AI on the Practice of Law Our Analysis The number of both lawyers and consumers who express fundamental concerns and therefore claim they will not use generative Al is extremely low, especially for such a new technology.
 By far, the majority of respondents are open-minded, which gives us reason to believe that their ethical concerns may be overcome with time.

 A very high percentage of lawyers (87%, with 33% responding that their concerns are at least "significant") are concerned about the ethical implications of generative AI.
 But only a very few (4%) say their concerns are fundamental and they will absolutely not use it due to those concerns.
 Law students believe similarly, also with 83% expressing concerns.
 But interestingly, twice as many claim they have fundamental concerns and therefore will not use generative AI (8%).
 Consumers are much less likely to be concerned - only 72% express concern on any level.
 More consumers (28%) are not concerned at all than have significant (14%) or fundamental (7%) concerns combined.

-Changes in the Relationship Between Large Law Firms and Corporate Clients Generative AI will change the relationship between in-house counsel and their outside firms
+Changes in the Relationship Between Large Law Firms and Corporate Clients